CanevottiAlessia/miR-RF-APPLICATION/README.md

 ### Installation

-Before beginning the installation, I recommend creating a new directory to neatly store all the requirements for the miR_RF .
+Before beginning the installation, I recommend creating a new directory to neatly store all the requirements for the miR_RF Application.
 This will facilitate a clearer and more organized environment for running the application efficiently.
 To create a new directory, for example named "miR_RF_application", in your current location, use the following command in the terminal:

 ```bash